yhlleo/DeepSegmentor/README.md

 # DeepSegmentor
-A Pytorch implementation of DeepCrack and RoadNet.
+A Pytorch implementation of DeepCrack and RoadNet projects.

 ## Datasets